lightalloy/books-notes/ruby/poodr_notes.md

 Determine if class has SR:
 - interrogate it (like class is sentient)
-- describe what class does in 1 sentence (if there are 'and' or 'or' - class has multiple responsibilities)
+- describe what class does in 1 sentence (if there are 'and' or 'or' - class has multiple responsibiliкties)

 Do not redesign unless the cost of doing nothing is higher than the cost of redisign